 The Year Without a Summer, a peculiar 19th century disaster, played out during 1816 when weather in Europe and North America took a bizarre turn that resulted in widespread crop failures and even famine.

-The weather in 1816 was bizarre.
-Spring came but then everything seemed to turn backward, as cold temperatures returned.
+The weather in 1816 was unprecedented.
+Spring arrived but then everything seemed to turn backward, as cold temperatures returned.
 The sky seemed permanently overcast.
 The lack of sunlight became so severe that farmers lost their crops and food shortages were reported in Ireland, France, England, and the United States.

 The dust from Mount Tambora, which had erupted in early April 1815, had shrouded the globe.
 And with sunlight blocked, 1816 did not have a normal summer.